 It’s as if Charles Bronson was guest starring in an Ilsa the Wicked Warden film located in George C Scott’s Hardcore and the entire enterprise was PG-13.
 And yet the film still works two-thirds through.
 Liam Neeson is more than fine.
 He is kicking ass on all cylinders.
 It’s the bad guys that drop the ball.

-First a rich French guy starts quoting the Godfather.
+First a rich French guy starts quoting The Godfather.
 “It’s not personal, it’s business” For starters, the quote isn’t even in context.
 He might as well have told the gun toting Liam Neeson “may the force be with you” for all the sense it makes.
-Second of all, you can’t quote the Godfather without referencing the fact that you are quoting it in the first place.
+Second, you can’t quote The Godfather without referencing the fact that you are quoting it in the first place.
 Any screenwriter who does that should be sleeping with the fishes.

 The second slap to the head is an Arab Sheik character that looked like he stepped out of a 1940’s Bugs Bunny cartoon.
 Honestly, I don’t know where to begin on this silly stereotype.
 Why is he in the film?
 Why does he have a knife to the white virgin’s throat?
 Who would Oskar Schindler shoot????